kornh/robotik-beamer_control/README.md

 Simple Web Control
 ==================

-You can control PiFace Digital from a web browser (or any network enabled device) using the `webcontrol.py` tool.
+You can control the GPIO from a web browser (or any network enabled device) using the `webcontrol.py` tool.

 You can start the tool by running the following command on your Raspberry Pi::